codyaverett/memento/personal/blog/guides/create a minimal react app with parcel.md

 - To verify the installation, open your terminal/command prompt and type the following commands:
 	- `node -v` This should display the version of Node.js installed on your system.
 	- `npm -v` This should display the version of npm installed on your system.

+> NOTE: I recommend using [`pnpm`](https://pnpm.io/) instead of npm usually, but It's good to be familiar with both.
+- You can install pnpm with npm by running `npm -g install pnpm`
+- These instructions will continue to use npm in the inital setup, but if you want to try using pnpm instead, just try using `pnpm` instead of `npm` for any of the commands you run below.

 ## 2. Create a New Directory Called "minimal_react"